sictweb/web422/Code Examples/teams-api/README.md

 3. Open the `.env` file in VSCode and modify it to include your MongoDB Atlas connection string for the teams-api-data database, including the `username:password` values you created above.

 4. Start your node server using the [`heroku local`](https://devcenter.heroku.com/articles/heroku-local) command.
 Because we'll eventually deploy to Heroku, using the `heroku local` command is a good way to test that everything is in order.
-If the server starts successfully (ie: you see the output: "API listening on: 8081", then the connection to your MongoDB Atlas Account has succeeded!
+If the server starts successfully (ie: you see the output: "API listening on: 5000", then the connection to your MongoDB Atlas Account has succeeded!
+NOTE: you can change the port you use with the `-p` flag: `heroku local -p 8081`.

 5. At this point, it will be easiest if you push this server to Heroku, so that you can easily use it in all of your projects, without having to start up a local copy of the API server every time we want access to the data.